 Canada Institute of Linguistics (CanIL) integrates scholarship with linguistics in service to language communities worldwide.
 We provide a wide range of applied linguistics training with specialties in descriptive linguistics, language survey, Bible translation, orthography development, literacy development, and language documentation.

-The majority of our faculty and staff have had firsthand experience serving in minority language communities around the world, and several maintain regular interaction with minority language communities.
+The majority of our faculty and staff have had firsthand experience serving in minority-language communities around the world, and several maintain regular interaction with minority-language communities.
 Class sizes are normally 15 – 30 students, providing for optimal communication and learning.
 Staff and students interact frequently outside the classroom, mutually fostering a rich community of living and learning.
-We are committed to mentoring and educating our students to train in a variety of linguistic and cultural contexts through teaching assistant positions and research opportunities.
+We are committed to mentoring and educating our students in a variety of linguistic and cultural contexts through teaching-assistant positions and research opportunities.

 - Bachelor’s degrees with a major or minor in linguistics offered through Trinity Western University (BC), Tyndale University (ON), and a number of other partner schools.

 - Master of Arts in Linguistics through Trinity Western University.

 - Master of Arts in Linguistics and Translation through ACTS Seminaries (on the campus of TWU).

 - Doctor of Ministry with Bible translation specialization through ACTS Seminaries (on the campus of TWU).